H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 -   Always prefer interfaces over classes when the model doesn't require any supporting functions in it
 -   Start interfaces with a capital 'I'
 -   Only actual data models, presenting business logic end with .model.ts

--   For complex types, consider cloning them
+### Immutability

+For complex types and for triggering OnPush changes, we want to clone objects, instead of mutating them:
 	-   Shallow
 		-   Spread operator:  `clone = { ...original };`
 			-   Does not copy methods